symfony/symfony-docs/book/page_creation.rst

 you run off to play the lottery, check out how this works.

-The ``@Route`` above ``numberAction()`` method is called an :term:`annotation` and defines the route so that :doc:`router </book/routing>` can match the incoming URL (``http://localhost:8000/lucky/number``) to a specific route (``/lucky/number``) and therefore returns information about the route, including the controller method that should be executed.
+The ``@Route`` above ``numberAction()`` method is called an :term:`annotation` and defines the route so that :doc:`Router </book/routing>` can match the incoming URL (``http://localhost:8000/lucky/number``) to a specific route (``/lucky/number``) and therefore returns information about the route, including the controller method that should be executed.
 The correct controller from the matched route is executed